abinnquist/fNIRSpreProcessing/README.md

 3. The main folder should be 'fNIRSpreProcessing' NOT 'fNIRSpreProcessing-main' remove the '-main' if so.

 # FAQ Not Covered Above
+- In helperScripts/practiceProcess.m is to get a better understanding of how the script is running through preprocessing.
+Do not use this if you are batch processing.
+The script is there for learning our pipeline.
 - COMING SOON: I will have a video(s) with a walkthrough on how to use the script for different types of data.